akoidan/vue-webpack-typescript/README.md

 ## Get started

 ### Install dependencies:
- - [OPTIONAL] `nvm use 13.6.1` # if compilation doesn't work out of the box, the issue might be with node
+ - `nvm use 13.6.1` # [THIS IS OPTIONAL], if compilation doesn't work out of the box, the issue might be with node
- - `yarn install --frozen-lockfile` # please use frozen-lock, otherwise you will get errors
+ - `yarn install --frozen-lockfile`

 ### Run development server